schiedel-sweden/API/readme.md

 use.

 ### About us
-This application is a [Laravel API](https://laravel.com/) built for the chimney company [Schiedel](https://www.schiedel.com/se/) by [HandelsmMrketing](http://www.handelsmarketing.se/).
-HandelsmMrketing is a student run marketing company who also makes awesome websites and mobile applications.
-The API is for the iPad and android tablet applications we built.
-Check out the
+This application is a [Laravel API](https://laravel.com/) built for the chimney company [Schiedel](https://www.schiedel.com/se/.
 [iOS and Android repositories](https://github.com/schiedel-sweden/Mobile-Application).

 ### Contrbuting